The expert care team at the Ohio State Pancreas Clinic can evaluate and manage complex patients with pancreatic disorders.

 Meet our Pancreas Clinic team:

-- Call for more information: 614-293-6255
+- Call for more information and to schedule your appointment

 - Ask your primary care physician to download, complete and send this referral form to the Ohio State Pancreas Clinic